Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links: Computing volumes of tiling links

-Each edge class for the equatorial edges corresponds to an edge in the link complement at one of the crossings, going from the undercrossing to the overcrossing.
-As in edge 1 of Figure \ref{bipyramidgluing}, there are four bipyramids, each with one edge in the edge class, with dihedral angles $\beta_1, \beta_2, \beta_3$ and $\beta_4$.
-But we know from vertical edge 2 that $\alpha_1 + \alpha_2 + \alpha_3 + \alpha_4 = 2\pi$, and since $\beta_i = \pi - \alpha_i$, we have that $\beta_1 + \beta_2 +\beta_3 + \beta_4 = 2\pi$, and the four bipyramids glue together via isometries on their faces.
-Becasue of the maximal symmetry of the bipyramids that we are using, the link of each ideal vertex is a rhombus.
+Because we are using symmetric bipyramids, the link of each ideal equatorial vertex is a rhombus.
 Hence, when we glue the rhombi around a vertex corresponding to the crossection of an edge, the edge of the last rhombus matches in length with the length of the edge of the first rhombus, to which it is to be glued, as in Figure \ref{cuspnobigon}.
+In particular, this means there is no shearing along the edges as we generate isometires by gluing on subsequent bipyramids around the edge class.

-We now check that the gluings as described yield a complete structure on the cusps corresponding to the link complement.
+\para{Cusp structure, non-bigon case} We now check that the gluings as described yield a complete structure on the cusps corresponding to the link complement.
 As mentioned, the link of each ideal equatorial vertex of a bipyramid is a rhombus, and those rhombi glue together around each vertex to yield exactly $2 \pi$ of angle.

 But then, as in Figure \ref{cuspnobigon}, the eight rhombi fit together in groups of four each around the top strand and around the bottom strand of the crossing.
-In each case, the top edge of the resultant diagrams glues to the bottom edge by Euclidean translation.
+In each case, the top pair of edges of the resultant planar octagons glues to the bottom pair of edges by Euclidean translation.
 This Euclidean transformation corresponds to the holonomy of the meridian of the link.
-Since the rhombi fit together nicely around each vertex corresponding to the edges, we see that the holonomy of the longitude is also forced to correspond to a Euclidean transformation.
-Therefore the cusp has a complete Euclidean structure.
+Since the rhombi fit together nicely around each vertex corresponding to the edges, we see that the holonomy of the longitude is also forced to correspond to a Euclidean transformation; this follows because we can take a quadrilateral that is tiled by copies of the rhombi such that it forms the basis for the developing map of the meridian and longitude actions.
+Once we know that the meridian corresponds to a translation, two opposite edges of the quadrilateral are parallel and of the same length.
+This forces the other two edges to have the same relationship and therefore the longitude is also a translation.
+Hence, the cusp has a complete Euclidean structure.

-We now consider the case when there are bigons.
-Thus, the original graph was 3-regular, and every vertex appears on exactly one bigon.
-Since, in the $k$-uniform tiling, the sum of the angles around each vertex is $2\pi$, there are two polygons meeting along the bigon edge, with associated bipyramids $B_1$ and $B_3$ and there are two polygons, each at each end of the bigon edge, which must have the same angles and therefore they are $B_n$-bipyramids with identical $n$.
-Call their associated bipyramids $B_2$ and $B_4$.
-(See Figure \ref{bigongluing}.)
-Again, for each $B_i$, the vertical edges have dihedral angles $\alpha_i$, where $\alpha_i$ is the angle on the corresponding regular polygon in the tiling.
-And the equatorial edges have dihedral angles $\beta_i$ where, as before, it is still the case $\beta_i = \pi - \alpha_i$.